 Cervical cancer occurs when cancer cells form in the cervix or the lower part of a woman's uterus.
-Cervical cancer is primarily caused by HPV infections.
-While cervical cancer was once a leading cause of cancer death for women in the United States, the number of diagnoses and deaths have decreased dramatically in past decades due to early detection and prevention.
+Cervical cancer is primarily caused by HPV (human papillomavirus) infections.
+While cervical cancer was once a leading cause of cancer death in the United States, the number of diagnoses and deaths have decreased dramatically in past decades due to early detection and prevention and have now leveled off.
 It remains the most common preventable cancer of women in underdeveloped countries.